MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 1. Data estate

    This element illustrates the data estate of the organization, and potential data sources and targets for a data science project.
 Data engineers are the primary owners of this element of the MLOps v2 lifecycle.
-The Azure data platforms in this diagram are neither exhaustive nor prescriptive.
+The Azure data platforms in this diagram aren't exhaustive or prescriptive.
 The data sources and targets that represent recommended best practices based on the customer use case are indicated by a green check mark.

 1. Administration and setup